 The United States Lacey Act, as amended May 22, 2008, makes it unlawful to import, export, transport, sell, receive, acquire, or purchase in interstate or foreign commerce any plant, with some limited exceptions, taken, possessed, transported or sold in violation of the laws of the United States, a State, an Indian tribe, or any foreign law that protects plants from removal or that regulates the removal of plants and products made from illegally removed plants.
 The European Union Timber Regulation (EUTR), applied since March 3, 2013, prohibits illegally harvested timber, or products derived from such timber, to be brought into the EU and creates due diligence obligations for operators who place timber and timber products on the EU market.

-SFI 2015-2019 Fiber Sourcing Standard Objective 12 has the requirements for avoidance of controversial sources including Illegal Logging when sourcing from regions outside of the United States and Canada.

-Performance Measure 12.1.
-Program Participants shall ensure that their fiber sourcing programs support the principles of sustainable forestry, including efforts to reduce the risk of illegal logging.

-Indicator 12.1.1.
-Process to assess the risk that the Program Participant’s fiber sourcing program could acquire material from illegal logging such as consulting information from the World Resources Institute Forest Legality Risk Tool, the World Bank Legal Rights Index, or Transparency International.
+Certified OrganizationsCertified organization’s

-SFI 2015-2019 Forest Management Standard Objective 9 and SFI 2015-2019 Fiber Sourcing Standard Objective 4 requires legal and regulatory compliance with applicable federal, provincial, state and local laws and regulations.
+SFI 2022 Forest Management Standard Objective 10 and SFI 2022 Fiber Sourcing Standard Objective 4 requires legal and regulatory compliance with applicable federal, provincial, state and local laws and regulations.